Chad Bratzke

-Chad Alan Bratzke (born September 15, 1971) is an American former professional football defensive end in the National Football League (NFL).
+Chad Alan Bratzke (born September 15, 1971) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Eastern Kentucky Colonels.

 College career

 Bratzke played college football at Eastern Kentucky University.
 As a freshman, he totaled 47 solo tackles, 6 sacks, and 2 fumble recoveries.
-His career stats included 253 tackles (150 solo), 27 sacks and six posted 87 tackles (57 solo), 11 sacks and two fumble recoveries as a senior.
-He was named Ohio Valley Conference Defensive Player-of-the-Year and Kodak All-America.
+His career stats included 253 tackles (150 solo) and 27 sacks.
+In his senior year, he posted 87 tackles (57 solo), 11 sacks, and two fumble recoveries.
+He was named Ohio Valley Conference ("OVC") Defensive Player of the Year and Kodak All-American.
 He earned OVC All-Defense honors as a junior after totaling 71 tackles (36 solo), nine sacks and one fumble recovery.